countable-web/open-source-corporation/MISSION.md

 The mission statement also says a lot by what's left out.
 It helps us work towards the same goals as a team, and helps new clients and colleagues decide if we're a good fit.
 We should refer to this mission to justify our projects and other pages of this manual.
 The mission should be reviewed at least quarterly.

+A 3rd candidate mission:

+  * _Make it great to work remotely_